 A lot is happening on both the Liberty Street and Broadway Corridors of Newburgh, especially in terms of mixed-use commercial real estate development.

-The expansion is now moving all the way to a new retail/restaurant space located at 2 Liberty Street.
+The expansion has continued further to a new stop: a retail/restaurant space located at #2 Liberty Street.

-This newly renovated property is located at the intersection of Liberty Street and Renwick and is owned by John Bonhomme.
+This recently renovated property is located at the intersection of Liberty Street and Renwick and is owned by John Bonhomme.

-2 Liberty Street is situated at a vantage point with a view to the Hudson River and also a view toward the beginning of Washington Heights.
+His recent acquisition and renovation, #2 Liberty Street, is situated at a vantage point with a view to the Hudson River and also a view up the incline that begins the hilly ascent to Washington Heights.